Crown-Commercial-Service/digitalmarketplace-aws/infrastructure-aws/README.md

 In the time between Terraform application and running this migration, the services will repeatedly fail to start, as stated above.
 Once migration has been run, the services will self-heal automatically.

+*Note:* The migration script waits until the ECS task is complete.
+This can take around a minute.

 ## Folder structure

 The folder contains sub-folders, each with a different purpose: